Newcastle upon Tyne: UK Parliament

-EU referendum
+EU membership referendum

 In the 2016 United Kingdom European Union membership referendum, Newcastle voted for the United Kingdom to remain in the European Union, with a ratio of 51:49 in favour of remain, compared to a national ratio of 48:52 in favour of leave.

 Education

 Schools and colleges

-Newcastle has 74 primary schools and 20 secondary schools, of which 13 are LEA-funded and 7 are fee-paying independent schools.
+Newcastle has 74 primary schools and 20 secondary schools, of which 13 are LEA-funded, and seven are fee-paying independent schools.

-There are a number of critically acclaimed state secondary schools, including Walker Riverside Academy, Gosforth Academy, Jesmond Park Academy, St Cuthbert's High School, St Mary's Catholic School, Kenton School, Sacred Heart, Excelsior Academy, Walbottle Academy and Benfield School.
+There are a number of critically-acclaimed state secondary schools, including Walker Riverside Academy, Gosforth Academy, Jesmond Park Academy, St Cuthbert's High School, St Mary's Catholic School, Kenton School, Sacred Heart High School, Excelsior Academy, Walbottle Academy and Benfield School.

 The largest co-educational independent school is the Royal Grammar School.
 The largest girls' independent school is Newcastle High School for Girls.
 Both schools are located on the same street in Jesmond.
-Newcastle School for Boys is the only independent boys' only school in the city and is situated in Gosforth.
+Newcastle School for Boys is the only independent boys'-only school in the city and is situated in Gosforth.
 Other independent schools include Dame Allan's School.

-Newcastle College is the largest general further education (FE) college in North East England and is a Beacon Status college.
-There are also two smaller FE colleges in Newcastle.
+Newcastle College is the largest general further education college in North East England and is a Beacon Status college.
+There are also two smaller further education colleges in Newcastle.

 Universities

 The city has two major universities – Newcastle University and Northumbria University.

 Newcastle University has its origins in the Durham University School of Medicine and Surgery, established in 1834.
 It became fully independent on 1 August 1963, forming the University of Newcastle upon Tyne (now simply Newcastle University).
 It is a red brick university and is a member of the Russell Group, an association of research-intensive UK universities, often considered to represent the best UK universities.
 It won the Sunday Times University of the Year award in 2000.
 It was awarded the Gold Award in the Teaching Excellence Framework (TEF), one of only ten Russell Group universities to achieve the Gold TEF rating.

 Northumbria University has its origins in Newcastle Polytechnic, established in 1969 and becoming the University of Northumbria at Newcastle in 1992 as part of the UK-wide process in which polytechnics became new universities.
 Northumbria University was voted 'Best New University' by The Times Good University Guide 2005.
 It holds the Silver TEF Award.